 For high schoolers (ages 16–18):

-• Meningococcal B (MenB) vaccine, recommended for those 16 and older, especially if attending college/ dormitory living
+- Meningococcal B (MenB) vaccine, recommended for those 16 and older, especially if attending college or living in a dormitory

 For college students:

-Many schools ask for immunization records before classes start, so now is a great time for a well check with your pediatrician or healthcare provider to verify immunization status and updated needed vaccines to meet all college entry requirements.
+Many schools ask for immunization records before classes start, so now is a great time for a well check with your pediatrician or healthcare provider to verify immunization status and update any needed vaccines to meet college entry requirements.

 Why Vaccines Matter